 “I think my toddler has had enough veggies.”

 Let’s be honest.
 The majority of toddlers don’t prefer to eat veggies and could benefit from consuming more.
-Of course, there are the exceptions, but that’s just it.
-They’re the exceptions.
+Of course, there are exceptions, but that’s just it.
+They’re usually exceptions.

 If your toddler falls into the majority, you may be looking for a way to get them to consume more veggies.
 And making it somewhat effortless would be preferable.
 Right?